apache/cloudstack-docs-rn/source/about.rst

 What's New in |version|
 =======================

-Version |release| includes 180 pull requests and fixes more than 75 bugs from the previous releases.
+Version |release| includes 180 pull requests and fixes more than 80 bugs since the 4.9.0 release.

-Due to some changes in the community, we had an extended period of time without a release manager.
-Because of this the 4.9.0 release is much larger than usual and had a duration of about 6 months.

-Going forward we should have more consistent releases again.
+The 4.9.2.0 is part of the LTS 4.9.x releases.
+The 4.9 LTS branch is supported for 20 months, and will receives updates for first 14 months and only security updates in its last 6 months.
+The 4.9 LTS branch is supported till 1 June 2018.

 A LOT changed in this release, so this is not a complete list, but here is a quick summary of some of the changes.